FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 By the end of this step, we have images made of all of the sounds in main folder.

-## Training the neural network
+## Training the Neural Network

 Please open the notebook `TrainingResNet` in the folder `02_Training`.
 (See the previous set for an example of how to run a Jupiter Notebook.)

+### Start the Notebook running
 Try to run the whole notebook, either by clicking `Run` a couple of times or by clicking on the menu item `Cell` and selecting `Run All`.
 The complete execution will probably take a while.
 It can up to 30 minutes depending on your computers speed number of cores.

+### Look at the code in the Notebook
 While the code is running, we have take some time to go through the notebook and understand what is going on.

 Here are a few interesting sections to look at.

+_Parameters_

-Just like in the previous step we define the important parameters for training the network.
+Just like in the previous step, we define the important parameters for training the network at the beginning.

 By leaving the variable `SPECTRUM_IMAGES_CLASSES_TEST` empty we create automatically a test and training data set with a 80%/20% ratio split.
 ```python
 SPECTRUM_IMAGES_CLASSES_TRAIN = '../GeneratedData/Cats-Vs-Dogs/'